BadenMorgan/Arduino_ESP_MQTTClient/README.md

 intended for sale by anyone and is opensource.
-If you do intend to use this software all I ask is that you give me credit were it is due
+If you do intend to use this software all I ask is that you give me credit were it is due.
+By downloading and using this you accept to not charge for this software.

 *Programming notes
 First when putting in your prarameters dont